andreoliwa/nitpick/docs/styles.rst

 overriding the default compare mechanism above.

 If an element is found by its key, the other key/values are compared and Nitpick_ applies the difference.
-If the key doesn't exist, the new dict is appended at the end of the list.
+If the key doesn't exist, the new dict is appended to the end of the list.

 Some files have a predefined configuration: